ahuemmer/storesthal/README.md

 Please note that this doesn't apply to any collections on any other level of the object hierarchy.
 They will be retrieved correctly in any way.
 The separate objects within the collection will be treated like single objects retrieved by `getObject`, what refers to caching, relation handling etc.

+Please note, that in case of querying top-level collections, every member of the collection should have a valid `self`-relation in order to make caching and relationship mechanisms work properly.
+(When retrieving a top-level collection, Storesthal is just given one single URL for multiple object, so it can't determine the specific URL for every single object automatically.)

 ### Relations
 As stated above, Storesthal will automatically find and "attach" related objects to the one retrieved.
 For this to work, every object class needs to have
 _either_ a matching setter method (e. g., if the relation is called `customer` in JSON, there must be a `setCustomer`) _or_ an arbitrary method (or attribute)